Stef9998/AoC_2024/README.md

 | 23  | \[ \]  | \[ \]   |
 | 24  | \[ \]  | \[ \]   |
 | 25  | \[ \]  | \[ \]   |

+## Learnings / Interesting Findings

+### Python
+Day 4 - Part 1
+- Wanted to only use one pass through the input file
+- Used a closure (for the first time) to keep track of the current state of the last line
+  - went a bit overboard with the closures :D

+Day 4 - Part 2
+  - really nice, clean functional solution